 Fall in love with New England's enchanting foliage, historic landmarks and small-town culture.

-New England's quintessential charm lines its streets – literally.
+New England's quintessential charm lines its streets — literally.
 Each of the six states that comprise the region is unique, but New England's shared history can be felt in both its small towns and its bustling cities.
-Cruise to New England and wind your way through cobblestoned streets dotted with antique lamp posts and colonial homes.
+Cruise to New England and wind your way through cobblestone streets dotted with antique lampposts and colonial homes.
 Take a trip to Maine and hike your way through Acadia National Park, known for its stunning granite cliffs and rocky beaches along the Atlantic coastline.
 Then make your way further south to the old seaside town of Portland, a haven for artists, foodies and water lovers alike.
-Walk the Freedom Trail in Boston to learn about the American Revolution in the very places where it began.
+Walk the Freedom Trail in Boston to learn about the American Revolution in the very places it began.

 Fall in love with the enchanting foliage, historic landmarks and small-town culture with a New England family vacation

 Boston is one of the oldest cities in the country, and it has the historical landmarks to prove it.
 The Freedom Trail is a 2.5-mile walk filled with all of the rich New England history that you read about in books.
-You'll see the meeting houses, churches and burial grounds that were integral parts of forming the United States.
+You'll see the meetinghouses, churches and burial grounds that were integral parts of forming the United States.

 Bring a bag of peanuts to a baseball game at Boston's famed Fenway Park, home of the Red Sox since 1912.
 The Fenway Park is one of the main attractions in Boston.
 If you're more of an art enthusiast than a sports fan, the Museum of Fine Arts and the Isabella Stewart Gardner Museum are both nearby.